 Spin coating was performed in two steps.
-The initial spin was performed at low speed with gradual acceleration up to maximum speed over a long time.
+The initial spin was performed at low speed with gradual acceleration up to max. speed over a long time.
 The aim of this was to spread the solution over the substrate.
 The second spin step was higher speed and acceleration for a short time period.
-This would, in principle, cause the clusters to break into a monolayer, roll bi-layer particles into gaps and expel any excess material. $50\mu L$ of $4\mu m$ PPs solution was spun varying individually the speeds (100RPM-250RPM) and time duration (60s-600s) of the first step and the acceleration of the spin coater (1-9).
-The second step speed was set to 1000RPM, acceleration 9 and the time durations were tested in the range 10s-60s.
+This would in principle cause the clusters to break into a monolayer, roll bi-layer particles into gaps and expel any excess material. $50\mu L$ of $4\mu m$ PPs solution was spun varying individually the speeds (100RPM-250RPM) and time duration (60s-600s) of the first step and the acceleration (1-9).
+The second step speed was set to 1000RPM, acceleration 9 and a times durations were tested between 10s-60s.

-To investigate the effect of a surfactant on spin coating results, methanol and ethanol were separately mixed with the polymer solution in specific ratios (See 19).
-The solutions created were made up of 10, 20, 30, 40 and 50 per cent surfactant with the remaining percentage being polymer solution with nanosphere diameters above 1011nm.
+To investigate the effect of a surfactant on spin coating results, methanol and ethanol were separately mixed with the polymer solution in specific ratios (See ??).
+Solutions were created with 10, 20, 30, 40&50% amounts of surfactant for nanosphere diameters above 1011nm.
 These samples were all spin coated with step 1: 160RPM, 9 acceleration & 120s and step 2: 1000RPM, 9 acceleration & 10s.